sergiou87/integrations-core/win32_event_log/README.md

 ## Overview

-The Win 32 event log check watches for Windows Event Logs and forwards them to Datadog.
+The Win32 event log check watches for Windows Event Logs and forwards them to Datadog.
 Enable this check to:

 - Track system and application events in Datadog.
 - Correlate system and application events with the rest of your application.

+See the [Windows Event Logs documentation][13].

 ## Setup